jbelmont/api-workshop/docs/api-summary.md

 #### Workshop Summary

-This workshop will cover many topics revolving aroung APIs.
+This workshop will cover many topics revolving around APIs.

 ###### What is an API?